 Increase your property value

 Well, for all of the reasons above!
-When you’re selling your home, every use case you could make for a granny flat becomes a selling point to buyers.
+When you’re selling your home, every use case you could make for a additional, self contained living space becomes a selling point to buyers.
 You might attract interest from a family with a teenage child, or an elderly parent.
 It might be a small business person looking for a family home with a separate office.

 The level of convenience that comes from having a dual living home is extremely attractive for buyers, especially if they think they can make some money by renting out the second space.
-So when you’ve got empty space on your building plans, have a think about the benefits of building a granny flat song with your new home.
+So when you’ve got empty space on your building plans, have a think about the benefits of building a additional, self contained living space song with your new home.

 Stonewood Homes is proud to be one of the largest and leading NZ home builders.
 Contact us now!